Skip to Content

 Why Choose Dischley Law, PLLC for Your Defense?

 Clients across Northern Virginia choose Dischley Law, PLLC because we focus on personalized and proactive defense strategies.
-With our team of former prosecutors, we offer unique insights into the legal process, enabling us to anticipate and counter prosecutorial tactics effectively.
+With our team of former prosecutors, we offer insights into the legal process that allow us to anticipate and counter prosecutorial tactics effectively.
 Our commitment to a client-first approach means you receive tailored legal strategies that align with your personal and financial goals, coupled with attentive support throughout the legal journey.

 Steps to Take if Charged with Solicitation